mshumankov/javascript-basics-course/README.md

-Softuni html and css course
+#Softuni javascript course.
-This is HTML and CSS tasks done by me.
+This is javascript tasks done by me.